 2010-2011 National Academy of Education/Spencer Postdoctoral Fellowship.

-2010-2011 Special Research Grant, Academic Senate Committee on Research: “Generation 1.5 students in community college: Language demands, students’ voices, and academic progress” ($8,000).
-With Eduardo Mosqueda.
+2010-2011 Special Research Grant, Academic Senate Committee on Research: “Generation 1.5 students in community college: Language demands, students’ voices, and academic progress" (Co-Principal Investigator, with Eduardo Mosqueda) ($8,000).

-2006-2007 Special Research Grant, Academic Senate Committee on Research, University of California, Santa Cruz: “Language demands of high school science assessments for English learners” ($10,000).
-With Jerome Shaw.
+2006-2007 Special Research Grant, Academic Senate Committee on Research, University of California, Santa Cruz: “Language demands of high school science assessments for English learners” (Co-Principal Investigator, with Jerome Shaw) ($10,000).

-2005-2006 UC Linguistic Minority Research Institute (UC/LMRI), Faculty Research Grant: “Development of presentational language in linguistically diverse mainstream classrooms” ($20,000).
+2005-2006 UC Linguistic Minority Research Institute (UC/LMRI), Faculty Research Grant: “Development of presentational language in linguistically diverse mainstream classrooms” (Principal Investigator) ($20,000).

 2003-2004 Spencer Foundation Dissertation Fellowship for Research Related to Education.